Tyrone Square Mall: History

-Also 1991, Maas Brothers was merged with its former rival Burdines by their parent company under the Burdines nameplate.
+Also in 1991, Maas Brothers was merged with its former rival Burdines by their parent company under the Burdines nameplate.
 At the time, Burdines operated a store at the Crossroads shopping center across the street from Tyrone Square.
 In the wake of the merger, Burdines closed its store at Crossroads (which later became a Montgomery Ward) on September 28, 1991 and consolidated its operation with Maas Brothers at Tyrone Square.
 The Maas Brothers store was officially rebranded as Burdines on October 20, 1991.
 Burdines was subsequently renamed Burdines-Macy's in 2003, dropping the Burdines name two years later.
 Macy's still operates at the mall today.

 Mall expansion in 1998 brought a food court and a Borders Books & Music store (now Designer Shoe Warehouse).

 The long-standing Gap closed in 2015, with a toys and games store taking its place.
 In 2015, Sears Holdings spun off 235 of its properties, including the Sears at Tyrone Square Mall, into Seritage Growth Properties.
 The Cobb Tyrone Luxury 10 Theatres (now CMX Cinemas Tyrone Luxury 10) opened in 2016, with 10 theaters and 1,200 seats.
 It is located in an adjacent yet detached building near JCPenney.

-On November 16, 2016, Sears announced that it would close its location on January 28, 2017 because of a redevelopment project by Seritage that brought in PetSmart, Lucky's Market (became Hitchcock's Green Market in 2020, which subsequently closed in 2022), Five Below, and Dick's Sporting Goods.
+On November 16, 2016, Sears announced that it would close its location on January 28, 2017 because of a redevelopment project by Seritage that brought in PetSmart, Lucky's Market (became Hitchcock's Green Market in 2020, which subsequently closed in 2022, and became Aldi in 2024), Five Below, and Dick's Sporting Goods.
 Outparcels on the Seritage site include America's Best, Nitrogen Ice Cream, Verizon Wireless, Chili's, Portillo's, Torchy's Tacos, and LongHorn Steakhouse.